 Hello, I’m Judge Joan (of Arc).
 I’m a judge for Goodman Games World Tours 2017 DCC RPG.

 What am I running?
 Well, before I’d learned of and played DCC RPG, I was introduced to D&D 3.0/3.5.
 It got me curious to read about the origins of the game.
 So I picked up a used “1983 Dungeons & Dragons Red Box Basic Rules Set 1” on eBay.
 I’d read through the Player’s Manual and then the Dungeon Master’s Manual.
-In the DM’s manual there is a group adventure.
+In the DM’s manual, there is a group adventure.
 As I read it I thought, “What fun this would be to run with Dungeon Crawl Classics rules.”

 This introductory dungeon adventure fits really well as a DCC RPG 0-level funnel with the possibility to develop more dungeon levels.
 So, I began developing a home-brew “Qnight’s Haunted Quest”.

 On Saturday, August 26, 2017, I introduced the second level to an all women’s DCC RPG group.
 Some had gone through the 0-level funnel and had one or two survive.
 They now had leveled them up.
-A new player to the this adventure was given four 0-level PCs.
-The returning group recruited more peasants to help them avenge for death of the town’s cleric, Aleena.
+A new player to this adventure was given four 0-level PCs.
+The returning group recruited more peasants to help them avenge for the death of the town’s cleric, Aleena.
 We lost a couple of 1st levels and several 0-levels to the dungeon during this session.

 NOTE SPOILERS coming up: Recount of the session provided by Marlene (Peach the Cobbler Warrior and Bonefish the Halfling mariner)!

 “We tried to open a talking crate for twenty minutes to no avail.
-Eventually Bonefish tried to set it on fire and just managed to burn himself.
+Eventually, Bonefish tried to set it on fire and just managed to burn himself.
 Peach re-bent her newly repaired pitchfork tine in the effort.
 (I sense a pattern emerging.)”
 [Yes, the PCs had gone back into town after the 0-level session.
 First, to rest and heal from wounds taken.
 Second, to get more supplies, and third, to repair damaged implements.
 Peach the Cobbler, now turned warrior, had a tine or two on her pitchfork bent and needed repair.
 Unfortunately, the peasants in town didn’t understand that it was to be used against monsters and not against hay.
 Peach may want to look into another type of weapon.]

 “We met resistance on the stairs.
 A kobold arm was thrown and subsequently charred by a Molotov cocktail.
 (Need help with names.)”
 [My groups at GenCon 50 will recognize the throwing of a lit oil flask down the stairs and the effects of such.
 Flash of flame.
 Smoke.
 And burn.
-In the end, this group managed to defeat the kolbolds.]
+In the end, this group managed to defeat the kobolds.]

 At the bottom of the stairs the PCs “found a statue of the good wizard, [Gygar].
 There was an inscription about an orb that will help in our quest.”